redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 ### `blob_type`

 Block and Append blobs are comprised of blocks, and each blob can support up to 50,000 blocks.
+The default value is `+"`BLOCK`"+`.`
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).